ncatlab/nlab-content/pages/19474.md

 ##Idea

 **Guarded recursion** is a method for ensuring that self-referential descriptions of objects define a unique object.
-The recursion is "guarded" by a *later* [[modality]].
+The recursion is typical "guarded" by a *later* [[modality]], ensuring *productivity* of programs.
 (There are other forms of guarded recursion which act through syntactic restriction.)

 ##References

+* Robert Atkey, Conor McBride, _Productive Coprogramming with Guarded Recursion_, ([Productive Coprogramming with Guarded Recursion](https://bentnib.org/productive.pdf))

 * Aleš Bizjak, _On Semantics and Applications of Guarded Recursion_, ([PhD thesis](http://www.cs.au.dk/~abizjak/documents/thesis/semantics-applications-gr.pdf))